hannutt/MsgBoard/README.md

 CREATE ACCOUNT

 If you don't have a username and password, you can create them.
 On the account creation page, the password is asked twice as in the real-life examples and stored in state variables. then the useEffect Hook checks if the passwords match. if the passwords are the same, the user will see a notification and the values ​​will be saved in the database.
-The Register button is disabled by default, but will be enabled if the password matches and the input fields are filled.
+The Register button is disabled by default, but will be enabled if the password matches and The input fields are filled.
+The program also displays a green success icon if the requirements are met.
+The icon is stored in a state variable and displayed in the img element

 CSS